Rumor vs. Reality

 Maui, making it the most affordable location on the island.

-Paia is at the center of the northshore, about
+Paia town is at the center of the northshore, about

 10 minutes from the airport in Kahului.
 It's an old